top of page

 Hibiscus, Pineapple, and Ginger Tea

 This wonderful "Island" drink is vastly becoming one of my favorites.
-I have made the drink with a number of different options by adding cinnamon sticks, cloves, blood orange, and it just gets better every time.
+I have made the drink with several different options by adding cinnamon sticks, cloves, and blood orange, and it just gets better every time.

 Ingredients: